Tabasco: Geography

+Tabasco has 198.8 km of shoreline, 29,800 ha of estuaries, lakes and numerous rivers and streams.
+Flooding is a frequent occurrence, especially in September and November.

 There are four principal ecosystems in the state: tropical rainforest, tropical savannah, beaches and wetlands.
 Tropical rainforest dominates most of the state due to the high levels of rainfall the area receives.
 However, what exists today is only a fraction of what used to be, as much of the forest area has been over-exploited by man, mostly through logging and slash-and-burn agriculture.
 Most of the intact rainforest is found in the municipalities of Tenosique, Balancán, Macuspana, Teapa, Tacotalpa, Cárdenas and Huimanguillo.

 These rainforests contain species such as mahogany, cedar, numerous types of palm, jacarandas, ceiba, Salix and many more.
 There are various types of orchids, bromeliads, tillandsia, ferns, and aroid plants native to the state, along with a variety of species of cactus, both terrestrial-arid and epiphytic-forest types.
 Examples include Epiphyllum anguliger, Schlumbergera, and Disocactus.
 This state also has one of the widest varieties of wildlife in the country, such as macaws, yellow-headed parrots, resplendent quetzal, numerous endemic hummingbirds, green iguana, and numerous species of snakes.
 Mammal species have declined because of deforestation, but still persist; one may encounter spider monkeys, squirrel monkeys, jaguar, ocelot, coatimundi, jaguarundi, oncilla, coyote, margay, bobcat, puma, raccoon, northern tamandua, prehensile-tailed porcupine, agouti, paca, woolly and common opossums, brocket deer, white-tailed deer, collared peccary and tapir.

 Tropical savannah is mostly found in the southern part of the state, mixed in with areas of rainforest.
 These areas are dominated by grasses and bushes along with some smaller trees such as jahuacte, cocoyol and small palm trees.
 The savannah has wildlife such as rabbits, deer, foxes, and various species of birds.

 Along the coast the soil is sandier and while the vegetation is still tropical, species are different from in the interior rainforest.
 They include coconut palms, palo mulato, royal palm, and pimento de Tabasco.
 These areas have suffered the most from slash and burn agriculture.